Upcoming DEVORA events (workshops, meetings, outreach events) will be placed here and on the DEVORA Calendar (see right sidebar).

 The DEVORA Outreach Group will accommodate your request for volcano- and geology-related classroom visits, field trips, and talks, as time and personnel allow.
 Please feel free to contact us for outreach opportunities.
 Interested School of Environment staff and students at UoA may join the Outreach Group by emailing Elaine Smid or Kate Kenedi (no experience is necessary; training is provided).

 Autumn School Holidays at Stardome

-The Autumn holiday programme at Stardome, Volcanoes in Space, will be running from April 17-28th.
-Built around their new planetarium show Supervolcanoes, the programme has lots of interactive activities designed to teach young ones and adults alike about the magic of volcanoes.
-Several DEVORA volcanologists will be present to answer general questions about our science and what it’s like to be a volcano scientist.
+The autumn school holiday programme at Stardome, Volcanoes in Space, will be running from 18-21 April, 24 April, and 26-28 April.
+Built around their new planetarium show Supervolcanoes, the programme will feature interactive activities designed to teach the young and old alike about the magic of volcanoes.
+A DEVORA volcanologist will be present to answer questions about the life of a volcano scientist on these dates: 18 – 21 April and 24 April.
 For more information on the Stardome Holiday programme click here.

 Hazard Hub @ University of Auckland inaugural Volcanic Hazards Short Course: The Auckland Volcanic Field

 DEVORA and affiliated AVF researchers (Drs Jan Lindsay, Graham Leonard, Brad Scott, Kate Lewis Kenedi, and Shane Cronin), hosted by Auckland Council, ran the inaugural Auckland Volcanic Field Volcanic Hazards Short Course offered through the Hazard Hub @ University of Auckland.
 The course is designed for organisational stakeholders who may have limited or basic knowledge of volcanic hazards and the Auckland Volcanic Field.